About the programme Language: English (See language requirements) | Place of study: Aarhus | Commencement: August / September (no winter intake) |

 You also have plenty of opportunities to take an active part in student life at the Department of Archaeology and Heritage Studies:

 In addition, there are many other events for students at the Faculty of Arts and Aarhus University in general – e.g. lectures, intro days, career days, seminars, celebrations, and sports days.
+The SHM student group also has access to extra resources to support self-generated social events and field trips.

 Photo: media Moesgård

 MoCa Mates connects new international students and senior Master’s students, with the purpose of sharing experiences of studying at Moesgaard and living in Aarhus as a foreign student.
 The Mates meet up on a weekly basis (at least during the first few weeks), and function as an informal and social forum for student-to-student discussions.
-Furthermore, the MoCa Mates programme closely collaborates with the student counsellors, to whom the Mates can address certain issues if necessary.
+The MoCa Mates programme closely collaborates with the student counsellors, to whom the Mates can address certain issues if necessary.

 As the second-largest city in Denmark, Aarhus is a young and dynamic place with plenty of opportunities.
 The 40,000 students at the university make up 17.5% of the city’s population, which leaves its mark on city life.
 An attractive feature of Aarhus is that there are beaches and woods a short bike-ride away, as well as cultural events taking place throughout the year, including the Aarhus Festival in September.
 The theatres in the city and the ARoS international art museum offer many events that enable you to experience the Danish culture.